Starting date: aug/sept, 2024

 Knowledge

-- Have an overview of the epigenetic mechanisms and their specificities in plants and algae
+- can outline the epigenetic mechanisms and their specificities in plants and algae in order to be able to

-- Have insight into the methods that allow characterization and engineering of epigenetic marks
+- can describe the methods that allow characterization and engineering of epigenetic marks in order to be able to develop and carry out methods-parts of epigenetics-related research projects

 Skills